 You’ll need at least two pet bowls for food and water.
 You may want a third so you can feed wet and dry food.
-The Sophie Allport Purrfect cat bowls are adorable.
-They are shallow designs meaning they’re whisker friendly and they feature Siamese kittens on the side along with some other of our favourite breeds.
-A super stylish addition to your kitchen!
+Choose a shallow design meaning they’re whisker friendly.
+Here at Lords & Labradors we have a range of super stylish additions to your kitchen!

 A scratch post is an essential item for all cat owners.
 As your Siamese is likely to be an indoor cat, we’d suggest something quite large so they can climb, exercise, stretch, lounge and scratch.
 Scratching is an important part of a cat’s routine ensuring their claws stay healthy and the dead husks are removed.
 It’s also when they stretch out their muscles - it’s important to encourage them to do it in the right places, rather than prohibit them from doing it at all.
 Choose a scratch tree with plenty of platforms and a little hideaway and it might just become their favourite place to lounge!